HMDCrew/SFML-linux/README.md

 This repository not respect C++ standards<br>
 SFML v2.5.1

-the code is copied from another enginer i have removed CMAKE
+the code has been copied from another engineer i have only removed CMAKE